fhamborg/news-please/README.md

 It's super easy, we promise!

 ### Installation
-We prefer Python 3, but Python 2.7 is supported, too!
+news-please runs on Python 3.5+.
 ```
 $ pip3 install news-please
 ```
+If you must use Python 2.7 check out earlier versions of news-please, which used to run on Python 2.7.
+There's no support for these, though.

 ### Use within your own code (as a library)
 You can access the core functionality of news-please, i.e. extraction of semi-structured information from one or more news articles, in your own code by using news-please in library mode.
 If you want to use news-please's full website extraction (given only the root URL) or continuous crawling mode (using RSS), you'll need to use the CLI mode.